dmnfarrell/snipgenie/README.md

 ## GUI

 The package includes a desktop application with additional features like a fastq quality analysis, the ability to view alignments and tree viewing.
 It requires the installation of either PyQt5 or PySide2 if using the pip install.
-A windows installer for this application will be available separately.

 <img src=doc/source/scr1.png width=600px>

-You can view a short video on using the GUI [here](https://www.youtube.com/watch?v=ieljx3NiTqE).

 ## FAQ